LovleenKala/guardian-backend/README.md

    cd guardian-backend
    ```

-3. Set up environment variables by creating a `.env` file in the project root:
+3. Set up environment variables by creating a `.env` file in the project root, or simply rename the `.env.sample` file and remove the `.sample` extension and skip this step:
    ```bash
    touch .env
    ```